-In the sophomore year, the student begins to explore those areas of study that are supportive of the intended major area in music (e.g., performance, composition or music education) in anticipation of admission to upper division study leading toward a specific music degree.
-During the sophomore year, students make formal application for admission to upper division study in music.
-At that time each student's record in both liberal arts and music courses is evaluated in terms of the quality and appropriateness of work completed to date in relation to the major area in which degree candidacy is sought.
+In the sophomore year, the student begins to explore courses specific to their area in music, (e.g., performance, composition or music education) in anticipation of admission to upper division study.
+During the sophomore year, students apply for admission to upper division study in music.
+At that time each student's performance in courses delivered by the School of Music is evaluated in terms of the quality and appropriateness of work completed to date in relation to the major area in which degree candidacy is sought.
 Once admitted to upper division study, the student engages in studies that further develop skills and concepts acquired during the first year and sophomore years and that provide increasing breadth and depth.
 Such studies include: (1) further courses in the liberal arts, (2) studies in music history and theory-related courses, (3) performing ensembles, (4) studies in the major area, and (5) courses selected in consultation with the advisor that are supportive of the individual interests and abilities of the student.